mrojas66/ExtractPDF/README.md

 # ExtractPDF
-Extract PDF info python and postgrest.
+Extract PDF info python and postgrest using tabula.py and JAVA Tabula.

 **TODO**
 * 1. Add Instruction for config folder and requierments.